amalia03/Project-crRNA-tracker/README.md

 -The correct PAM site structure.
 -A guide RNA that is different enough so as, if the PAM site is misidentified, the crRNA will not bind to the other sites.

-So the short version of the steps we take to do this goes as follows.
+So the short version of the steps we take to do are the following.

 1. Download the two files containing the complete mitochondrion sequence.
 2. With the species of interest, identify all sequences that are potential crRNA sites, isolate and index them.